Hybanos/Hahalloc/README.md

 ![haha](py/img/multiple_alloc_fixed_size.png)

 For this test, `hahalloc` has a small advantage until the linked list gets a bit too large and `mallocs` catches up.
-Also wow i made waves ??
+Also wow I made waves ??

 This is a very similar test as the previous one, except allocations are random sizes between 1 and 1Mi bytes.
 ![haha](py/img/multiple_alloc_random_size.png)